 Dante and Virgilio climb onto the first terrace of Purgatory, the terrace of pride, where they are confronted with marvelous artwork in the form of engravings sculpted into the mountain.

-Much of the terrace of pride will consist of Dante’s descriptions of the artwork that he sees.
-These descriptions are lengthy ekphrases: ekphrasis is the rhetorical trope whereby one form of representation, such as poetry or verbal representation, reproduces another, in this case sculpted engravings.
-Ekphrasis is inherently metapoetic, in that it is a meditation on representation itself.
-The intensely metapoetic nature of the terrace of pride is analyzed at length in Chapter 6 of The Undivine Comedy; indeed, Purgatorio‘s terrace of pride is the only unit to receive a chapter to itself in a book that is in effect a metapoetic analysis of the Commedia.
+The intensely metapoetic nature of the terrace of pride is analyzed at length in Chapter 6 of The Undivine Comedy; indeed, Purgatorio‘s terrace of pride is one of only two units to receive a chapter to itself in a book that is a metapoetic analysis of the Commedia (the other is chapter 9, on the metapoetic implications of the biographies of Saint Francis and Saint Dominic).
 In Chapter 6, “Re-Presenting What God Presented: The Arachnean Art of the Terrace of Pride,” I consider the paradoxes inherent in putting oneself in the position of “re-presenting” God’s art in one’s human language.
 What does it mean for the poet to rival God as artifex in the context of a treatment of humility?

 Onto the marble sides of the mountain are engraved three scenes, re-presented so wondrously that they seem not “re-presented” but “presented”: in other words, they seem not art but life.
 They are so lifelike that not only the greatest of classical sculptors, Polycletus, would have been defeated by their artistry, but nature herself would be put to scorn: